 We also know that school leaders are looking for ways to maximize summer instructional time.
 Check out our recent edWebinar “7 Strategies for Using Summer as a Springboard to a Successful Fall Through Family-School Engagement” here.

-TalkingPoints is the leading multilingual K-12 family engagement platform that connects families and schools through instant, two-way, translated messages in 125 languages, powered by human translators and artificial intelligence, for the success and wellbeing of each and every student.
+TalkingPoints is the leading multilingual K-12 family engagement platform that connects families and schools through instant, two-way, translated messages in 145 languages, powered by human translators and artificial intelligence, for the success and wellbeing of each and every student.
 As a nonprofit, our focus is on removing systemic language, access, and technology barriers so teachers and families can meaningfully engage and form strong relationships.
 We invest in the highest-quality translation, contextualized for K-12 education, using human translators as well as machine learning/AI.
-As a result, we have facilitated 250 million conversations among four million educators and families – conversations that help build deeper relationships that have a big impact on student outcomes:
+As a result, we have facilitated more than 400 million conversations among millions of educators and families – conversations that help build deeper relationships that have a big impact on student outcomes: